-But there are also more affordable 50/1.4 lenses to be had not the least being Sigma’s own 50/1.4 DG HSM.
-So does the performance of the new Sigma 50/1.4 ART match the corresponding mark-up in price, and what if you’re considering the Zeiss Otus, the most expensive ‘standard’ lens on the market?
+But there are other 50/1.4 lenses to be had.
+So does the performance of the Sigma 50mm f1.4 ART match the corresponding mark-up in price, and what if you’re considering the Zeiss Otus, the most expensive ‘standard’ lens on the market?
 Let me go through all alternatives step-by-step.

 For more details see my Nikon 50mm f1.4G review.

 The Nikkor 58mm f1.4G is Nikon’s flagship standard lens for its DSLRs, yet it missed out on our top award in my review because its performance in the APS-C/DX and the full-frame/FX corner was a bit of a let-down for this price.
-As you can see in the pages comparing the Sigma to this lens (and the Zeiss Otus), the APS-C/DX corner of the new Sigma is also a bit weaker than one could have hoped for but in the FX-corner the Sigma clearly prevails.
-The Nikon 58/1.4G generally has less loCA but compared to the new Sigma it suffers a bit from focus-shift and the resulting coloration plus astigmatism.
+As you can see in my review comparing the Sigma to this lens, the APS-C/DX corner of the Sigma is also a bit weaker than one could have hoped for but in the FX-corner the Sigma clearly prevails.
+The Nikon 58/1.4G generally has less loCA but compared to the Sigma suffers a bit from focus-shift and the resulting coloration plus astigmatism.
 Regarding coma both lenses are on the same pretty good level.
 The Sigma has the advantage in focus speed: 0.6 vs. 0.8 seconds.

 For more details see my Nikon 58mm 1.4G review.

-First things first, the Sigma 50mm ART is considerably heftier than any of the Canon 50mm lenses.
-It’s 85mm wide by 100mm long and weighs 815g.
+First things first, the Sigma 50mm Art is considerably heftier than any of the Canon EF 50mm lenses.
+It’s 85mm wide by 100mm long and weighs 815g in its EF-mount version.
 Compare that to the Canon EF 50mm f1.4 USM which measures 74x51mm and weighs 290g – this makes the Sigma wider, twice as long, and almost three times the weight.
 If you have a higher-end Canon body, the Sigma will feel well-balanced, but on smaller and lighter bodies the Canon lens will feel more in proportion.

 So optically the Sigma is definitely superior, but obviously it’s also larger, heavier and roughly double the price.
 I’d say it’s worth it if you can afford it and don’t mind accommodating the heft – and if it helps you justify the price, remember another advantage of the Sigma is being able to pay to switch mounts should you swap camera systems in the future, thereby protecting your investment.
 Oh and it comes with a lens hood too.

-Ah, but the 50mm f1.2 isn’t about sharpness I hear you cry – it’s all about the beautiful bokeh.
-But while the bokeh blobs are indeed bigger on the Canon at f1.2, I wouldn’t say they look any better.
+Ah, but the 50mm f1.2 isn’t about sharpness I hear you cry – it’s all about the beautiful Bokeh.
+But while the Bokeh balls are indeed bigger on the Canon at f1.2, I wouldn’t say they look any better.
 There’s much more squashing into cats eyes at the largest apertures, and the shape of the 8-blade iris becomes more obvious as you stop-down.
-I also noticed slices cut from the bokeh blobs at f1.2 and f1.4 from the Canon due to the camera’s mirror box, which just wasn’t a problem for the Sigma.
+I also noticed slices cut from the Bokeh balls at f1.2 and f1.4 from the Canon due to the camera’s mirror box, which just wasn’t a problem for the Sigma.

 Admittedly the Sigma is a bigger lens: it shares the same maximum diameter as the Canon 50mm f1.2, but is roughly 50% longer and heavier, so you really know you’re carrying it around.
 But considering the Sigma delivers superior results across the board and comes in at two thirds to half the price depending on region, it becomes a no-brainer to me, and that’s before you even factor in the ability to switch its mount (at a cost) to a different system should you move from Canon in the future.